 None of the major flagship phones are fully waterproof, but many are water and dust-resistant.
-OnePlus has always unofficially offered some resistance in its phones but has never certified their devices with a rating.
-Thankfully this changes with the OnePlus 8 family!
+OnePlus has always unofficially offered some resistance with its phones but has never certified their devices with an official IP rating.
+Thankfully, this changes with the OnePlus 8 family!

-For most regions, the OnePlus 8 will remain without official resistance, but carrier models in the United States have it.
+The OnePlus 8 will remain without official resistance for most regions, but carrier models in the United States have it.
 If you really want an unlocked version and don’t mind paying up for an upgrade, the OnePlus 8 Pro offers IP68 certified water and dust resistance in all markets.

 What does IP68 certification mean?

 An IP rating tells you the level of protection a device offers against solids and liquids.
 The “IP” stands for Ingress Protection (or International Protection) and is followed by two numbers.
 The first number indicates the level of protection against solid particles (dust, dirt…) and ranges from one to six.
 The second number tells you how much water a device can handle without suffering damage and ranges from one to eight — the higher the number, the better the protection.

 The OnePlus 8 Pro’s IP68 rating means it’s dust-tight and can survive in water up to one meter (about 3 feet) without issue for prolonged periods.
 Typically that means a time period of around 30 minutes.
 The longer you keep the phone in the water, the more likely it will start to take on water damage.